nijova/yugabyte-wrapper/README.md

 # yugabyte-wrapper

-Wrapping the YSQL and YCQL drivers for postgres and cassandra in one single package to connect to YugabyteDB
+Yugabyte's YSQL and YCQL drivers for postgres and cassandra in one single package